robbr48/tmms32/pages/modprod2025.md

 permalink           : "/modprod2025/"
 ---

-## Proceedings for the 19th Workshop on Model-Based Cyber-Physical Product Development, February 4-5, 2025
+## Proceedings for the 19th MODPROD Workshop, February 4-5, 2025

 "Digital Product Development and AI"